-The ignition controllers of the MIC3+ series use information supplied by the pickups to precisely determine the correct timing for the respective outputs.
-The ignition timing is influenced by various inputs.
-This can be implemented using analog input signals, a speed characteristic, or using a serial interface (USB, CAN bus, RS485).
-The devices can also be equipped with an optional potentiometer for ignition timing adjustment.
+The ignition controllers of the MIC4 series use information supplied by the pickups to precisely determine the correct timing for the respective outputs.
+The timing is influenced by various inputs made either automatically or manually.
+This can be implemented with manual potentiometers, the analog input signals, a speed characteristic, or with a serial interface (USB, CAN bus.
+RS485).